-This a re-post from an Inquirer.net article which appeared last December 1.
+This a re-post from an Inquirer.net article that appeared last December 1.
 It clearly explains what Filipino Sign Language is all about courtesy of our FSL Guru, Dr. Liza Martinez.
 Enjoy!!!

 What are sign languages?